telefonicaid/fiware-cygnus/flume/README.md

 * `-n` (or `--name`).
 The name of the Flume agent to be run.
 * `-Dflume.root.logger`.
 Changes the logging level and the logging appender for log4j.
 * `-p` (or `--mgmt-if-port`).
 Configures the listening port for the Management Interface.
 If not configured, the default value is used, `8081`.

-## Running (as a service)
-<i>NOTE: Cygnus can only be run as a service if you installed it through the RPM.</i>

-Just use the `service` command to start, stop or get the status (as a sudoer):

-    $ sudo service cygnus status

-    $ sudo service cygnus start

-    $ sudo service cygnus stop

 ## Orion subscription